lovelindhoni/lally/README.md

 ## Roadmap (tentative)

-- Dockerization and Kubernetes compatibility for deployment and scalability
+- Kubernetes compatibility for deployment and scalability
 - Testing suite and performance benchmarking 👀
 - Periodic health checks to monitor the status of transparent channels between nodes in the pool
 - Background reconciliation (anti-entropy) process for automatic key value repairs, to fulfill eventual consistency